The Salesman's Improved Paths: 3/2+1/34 Integrality Gap and Approximation Ratio: Introduction

+For the $s-t$ path TSP on ``graph metrics'', that is, cost functions that are defined as the shortest path distances on a given unweighted graph, Gao~\cite{Gao13} proves that, for an LP solution $x^*$, there exists a tree in $E=\{i: x^*_i>0 \}$ that has exactly one edge in the so-called narrow cuts for $x^*$, (see Section~\ref{sec:prelim} below).
+For such a tree, it is possible to bound the cost of the parity correction by $c(x^*)/2$, as in Wolsey's \cite{Wolsey80} or Cunningham's \cite{Cunningham86} version of Christofides' analysis.
+This allows Gao to give a very elegant proof of the approximation ratio $3/2$ for graph metrics, a result that was first shown by Seb\H{o} and Vygen~\cite{SeboV14} with a combinatorial, but more difficult proof.

+For arbitrary metrics, the best-of-many Christofides-algorithm was improved using the fruitful idea of {\em choosing the convex combination of spanning trees in a particular way} by Vygen~\cite{Vygen16}.
+The claimed progress in the ratio was only $0.001$, but the reassambling of trees which participate in the convex combination by local changes is further developed by Gottschalk and Vygen~\cite{GottschalkV16}.
+They generalize the concept of Gao-trees, and the reassambling leads to a powerful result: a convex combination using generalized Gao-trees.
+Although the use of local changes in Gottschalk and Vygen's proof of the existence of the convex combination is constructive, the algorithm it implies is not a polynomial-time algorithm.
+Kanstantsin Pashkovich pointed out that this convex combination can be found (in weakly polynomial time) using the ellipsoid method \cite{GottschalkV16}.
+Gottschalk and Vygen show that the best-of-many algorithm applied to this convex combination gives a $1.566$-approximation and integrality ratio.

+Very recently, a completely different algorithmic approach has been initiated by Traub and Vygen~\cite{TraubV18}: They propose a dynamic programming algorithm that computes a solution of cost argued to be at most $(3/2 + \varepsilon)OPT$ in time exponential as a function of the size of the input including $\varepsilon$, but in polynomial time for fixed $\varepsilon$.
+Continuing this line of work with elegant new ideas, Zenklusen~\cite{Zenklusen18} finds a solution of cost at most $3/2\, OPT$ with a nice polynomial-time algorithm.
+However, the conjecture that $OPT$ can be replaced here by $\lin$, remains open.

+In this paper we describe a new strongly polynomial-time algorithm for the metric $s-t$ path traveling salesman problem, and an analysis introducing novel elements.
+This leads to a bound on the cost of the resulting Hamiltonian path of $(3/2+1/34)\lin$, and a proof of this has been sketched in a preliminary version of this paper \cite{AA}.
+There is actually no example showing that the found Hamiltonian path may be larger than $3/2 \lin$, leaving the possibility for a better bound.

-In this paper, we describe a new, combinatorial, strongly polynomial algorithm and improved analysis with the new approximation and integrality ratio $3/2+1/34$ for the metric $s-t$ path traveling salesman problem.
-To achieve this, we also need {\em to delete edges from Christofides' trees}, in the hope that they will be automatically reconnected during parity correction; however, this is not always the case, and whenever it is not, we also need to invest separately in {\em reconnection}; for analyzing it, we use an LP for defining the distribution of a random choice for the reconnecting edges, we explore a new way of using matroid partition for finding the initial set of trees, and we consider a specific convex combination of $T$-joins rather than a minimum cost $T$-join.
+For the improved algorithm, we alter the best-of-many Christofides' algorithm by {\em deleting} certain edges from the spanning tree, in the hope that the resulting forest will be automatically reconnected during parity correction; however, this hope is not always satisfied, and whenever it is not, we also need to invest separately in {\em reconnection}.
+We deal with this in the algorithm by anticipating reconnection costs in the parity correcting $T$-joins; for the analysis we use an LP to define the distribution of a random choice for the reconnecting edges in a balanced way.
+This LP can be solved combinatorially (unlike the subtour elimination LP) in polynomial time, using bipartite matchings or network flows.
+Random sampling is just a tool for an intuitive formulation of the analysis, and does not affect the deterministic nature of our algorithms.